 Evan Hardy creates opportunities for students to be involved in sport at the frosh, junior and senior levels.
 Students in grades 9 to 12 can participate in a variety of activities involving local and provincial competition.
 Athletic opportunities include participation in volleyball, golf, soccer, football, cross country, curling, basketball, wrestling, badminton and track & field.

 Thirty-two provincial championship banners, the most in any high school in the province, hang in the main gymnasium.
 During the last few years our girls and boys soccer teams have won city and provincial championships while our senior basketball and volleyball teams have excelled in league competition, often advancing to represent Saskatoon in provincial championships.
-The current school year has been especially memorable as our senior boys football team won the city championship and our girls soccer team once again won the city and provincial titles.

 A varied program of intramural programs compliments our intercollegiate offerings.
 Students have the opportunity at lunch to participate in such activities as: football, floor hockey, frisbee, soccer, etc. In addition, for only $25 students can access one of the best equipped high school fitness centres in Saskatoon.